NLnetLabs/domain/CONTRIBUTING.md

 #### Imports

-Imports are not automatically reordered and most be sorted manually.
-We sort them in alphabetically in a series of groups: `core`, `std`, extern crates, `crate`, `super`.
+Imports are not automatically reordered and must be sorted manually.
+We sort them alphabetically in a series of groups: `core`, `std`, extern crates, `crate`, `super`.
 There are no empty lines between groups.

 Each import statement contains one or more items from one module.
 I.e.,